kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

 <h1>Compatibility with the deprecated v1beta1 contract</h1>

-In order to ease the transition for providers, the v1bet2 version of the Cluster API contract _temporarily_ preserve compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in AUG 26.
+In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserve compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.

-With regard to replicas:
+With regards to replicas:

 Cluster API will continue to temporarily support ControlPlane resource using the `status.ready` field to report initialization completed.